LeanBlauth/DidacticProjectsJAVA/README.md

 # DidacticProjectsJAVA

-Projects made in order to learn the language basics and exercise coding.
+Projects developed in order to learn the language basics and exercise coding.
+Inside each folder there is a README file briefly explaining the project's motif.